strramesh/EncryptionAndDecryption/README.md

 3. **AES IV** used as initialization vector (IV) for the symmetric algorithm.
 Initialization vector is, in its broadest sense, just the initial value used to start some iterated process.
 So you can maintain in your code itself.

 ```
+        // Encryption and decryption key (i.e., secret key for the symmetric algorithm)
         private readonly static byte[] Key = Convert.FromBase64String("AsISxq9OwdZag1163OJqwovXfSWG98m+sPjVwJecfe4=");
+        // initialization vector
         private readonly static byte[] IV = Convert.FromBase64String("Aq0UThtJhjbuyWXtmZs1rw==");
 ```